Antroli: People

 The population consists of Patels / Patidars, Darbar, Brahmins, Muslims, Harijans, Madaris, etc.

-There are about 100 families of snake charmers community, who mainly live a itinerant life, but have been allocated land in gochar land of the village now called Madaripura, to build houses and settle down.
+There are about 100 families of snake charmers community, who mainly live an itinerant life, but have been allocated land in gochar land of the village now called Madaripura, to build houses and settle down.

 Emigration

 About 100 families mainly from the Patel community have migrated to foreign countries for a better life, led by Arvindbhai Naranbhai Patel to the United States in 1965 for master's degree in computer science after receiving bachelor's degree in Electrical Engineering degree in L D Engineering college.
 Jashubhai Naranbhai immigrated to the United States in 1967 for Medical Surgery Taining after receiving MBBS degree from MS University in Baroda.
-Both Arvindbhai Naranbhai Patel and Jashubhai Naranbhai Patel and other siblings are from the same family and were born to Naranbhai Motibhai Patel and Shantaben Naranbhai Patel (née Shantaben Shankarbhai Patel).

 More than 200 families have migrated to other parts of Gujarat and India for better education, opportunities and living standards.

 The migration started around 1940's, led by Janab Jhaver Ali Sayyed who established a bidi making unit in Gondia of Maharastra State, followed by Sri Vijaykumar Vaheribhai Manilal Patel, who after obtaining an engineers diploma migrated to Goa in 1963, post liberation by the Portuguese.